 Here’s what we need to know-Is climate change creating a mismatch between fall migrating birds and their food source-fruits and insects?

-Schoodic Institute has partnered up with the National Phenology Network, to use their Nature’s Notebook citizen science tool, along with Acadia National Park, Blue Hill Heritage Trust, Downeast Lakes Land Trust, Fields Pond Audubon Center, Island Heritage Trust, Great Pond Mountain Conservation Trust, and Petit Manan National Wildlife Refuge to set up the Schoodic Phenology Trail–where you can collect data to help us answer our question.
+Schoodic Institute has partnered up with the National Phenology Network, to use their Nature’s Notebook citizen science tool, along with Acadia National Park, Blue Hill Heritage Trust, Downeast Lakes Land Trust, Fields Pond Audubon Center, Island Heritage Trust, Great Pond Mountain Conservation Trust, and Petit Manan National Wildlife Refuge to set up the Downeast Phenology Trail–where you can collect data to help us answer our question.

 Why become a volunteer?